 MOT revealed one of the most admiring qualities of bonded atoms.
 In a molecule atoms are ready to share the burden of other atom.
-You will understand it better by an example of (CO)-2 ion.
+You will understand it better by an example of (CO3)-2 ion.
 This ion has got extra stability by team work of its atoms.
 Let’s see how these atoms work together to gain extra stability.

 Electronic configuration of 6C: 1s2, 2s2, 2p2